iabakkar/Student-Card-App/README.md

 - Event Listeners
 - Form Handling
 - Template Literals
-- Image Preview
 - Dynamic HTML Rendering
+- File Input Handling
+- CSS Styling & Hover Effects

 ---

 ## ▶️ How to Run

-1. Download or clone the project
+1. Download or clone the repository
 2. Open the project folder
 3. Run the `index.html` file in your browser